lukso-network/docs/docs/learn/migrate-to-lukso.md

 :::

-When building smart contracts and protocols on LUKSO, developers are encouraged to leverage the LSPs (**L**UKSO **S**tandards **P**roposals) to develop applications and protocols that offer more flexible use cases and a better experience.
+Developers are encouraged to leverage the LSPs (**L**UKSO **S**tandards **P**roposals) to develop smart contracts, protocols and applications on LUKSO.
+The LSPs offer flexible functionalities that can:

-For instance, instead of using ERC20/721 to build Tokens or NFT contracts, builders are encouraged to use the LSP7 and LSP8 Token standards.
-These provide features such as customizable and dynamic metadata, automatic notification on token transfers and pluggable extensions.

-Below is a summary of the benefits of using LSP7/8 over ERC20/721.
+- enable more complex and various features.
+- be tailored to suit different use cases.
+- bring a better experience to end dApp users.

+To illustrate, builders can use the LSP7 and LSP8 Token standards instead of using ERC20/721 to develop Tokens or NFTs.
+The benefits offered by the LUKSO Token standards are summarized in the table below:

 | Feature                                        | Benefits                                                                                                                                                                                                                                      |
 | ---------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |